 SourceAmerica conducts its business in several different environments.
 SourceAmerica decides who receives a contract only when we are the Prime Contractor thus allowing us to decide who serves as our subcontractor(s).

-In all other situations, SourceAmerica makes recommendations regarding which nonprofit agencies are best suited to fulfill the federal agency or commercial customer’s requirements.
-Ultimately, it is the federal agency or commercial customer that awards the contract to the nonprofit agency.
+In all other situations, SourceAmerica makes recommendations regarding which nonprofit agencies are best suited to fulfill the federal agency or non-federal customer’s requirements.
+Ultimately, it is the federal agency or non-federal customer that awards the contract to the nonprofit agency.

 In the case of AbilityOne contracts, SourceAmerica makes a recommendation to the U.S. AbilityOne Commission.
 The Commission is the final selection authority and authorizes the nonprofit to perform AbilityOne work.
 The AbilityOne contract is still authorized and executed directly between the nonprofit agency (as the Prime Contractor) and the federal agency.